fbpx

 Signs Water Softener System Needs Maintenance?

-You spent so much money to make your life easier with a water softener, but suddenly, your softening system is acting up.
+You spent so much money to make your life easier with a water softener, but suddenly, your softening system is creating issues.
 The soap has stopped making lather, and you wake up to scum buildup every day!
 These are some of the telltale signs your water softening is failing.

 Hard Water Spots